logitechsabarni/Cancer-Detector/README.md

-# OncoAI — Breast Cancer Detection & AI Doctor Assistant
+Cancer Detector

-OncoAI is a production-ready medical dashboard for AI-assisted mammogram screening and clinical guidance.
+It is a production-ready medical dashboard for AI-assisted mammogram screening and clinical guidance.

 ## Features
 - 📊 **Intelligent Dashboard**: Patient management and screening overview.